Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

  end,
  [..]

-.. [#] In which case, should a failure happen, the method call will become blocking; linking instances can alleviate this potential problem.
+.. [#] In which case, should a failure happen, the method call will become blocking; linking or monitoring instances can then be done.